SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-05-17-monogame-content-projects-custom-model-types.markdown

 If you are really curious, just read through the content processor and content classes, the content class just describes the custom type and the processor does all the heavy lifting to populate the new custom model type with the information stored in the “Tank.fbx” model file.

 There is an alternate way, the [Skinned Model sample](http://bit.ly/13suysR) does not even use the CustomModelContent definition, in some ways it is a lot cleaner.
-Having the CustomModelContent class does mean you do not have to reference the custom type from the content project but I prefer completeness.&nbsp; The final choice is down to you really.
+Having the CustomModelContent class does mean you do not have to reference the custom type from the content project but I prefer completeness.
+The final choice is down to you really.

 * * *